GatorEducator/GatorMiner/docs/LANDING_PAGE.md

 ### Frequency Analysis

 Frequency analysis is the quantification and analysis of word usage in text (how often a word appears within a certain text).
-Overall, frequency analysis can provide amazing insight into the many aspects of assignments that instructors may not always be able to observe so it can be extremely valuable to make this information available in a user-friendly and intuitive fashion.
+Overall, frequency analysis can provide amazing insight into the many aspects of assignments that instructors may not always be able to observe.
+There is a lot of value in making this information available in a user-friendly and intuitive fashion.
 This can be achieved using GatorMiner frequency analysis.

 Within the GatorMiner tool, you have the ability to choose `Frequency Analysis` as an analysis option after the path to the desired reflection documents is submitted.